iltempo/rulesio/README.md

 whenauser
 =========

-Connect your Rails application to WhenAUser.
+Connect your Rails applications to WhenAUser.